PseudoBob-Delightus/fanfic/stories/democracy-manifest/chapter-201-c-fail.md

-Pinkie Pie stands victorious with a smile.
-"See, I told you you were cuter."
+Pinkie Pie laughs.
+"See, I told you you were cuter!"

-Fluttershy could only hold her hoof to her mouth, still blushing.
+Fluttershy's face turned red as she held her hoof to her mouth.

 The ponies that voted for her shouted out a few reasons.

-"You're eyes are so beautiful."
+"You have the most beautiful eyes!"

-"You're voice is so calming."
+"You're so sweet!"

-"You're nature is so welcoming."
+"You're so yellow!"

 The group began to leave as Fluttershy turned to Pinkie.

 Fluttershy hugs Pinkie.
-"I thought for sure you would win."
+"I thought for sure you would win…"

-Pinkie hugs back.
-"I knew it was always going to be you."
+Pinkie hugs back and giggles.
+"I always knew it was going to be you!"

 After the hug is over, Pinkie looks back at the group that had decided and makes a decision.
 "Fluttershy, I need to go for now, I'll see you later?"

 Fluttershy nods.
-"Bye."
+"Okay.
+See you later!"

 "Bye, Fluttershy the cute!"